Club Member Since 1/10/2010

 Places Ive called home and why I like where I am now:

 Grew up in Kansas, Michigan, and North Dakota.
-Moved here from Kansas City 3 weeks before the Ascent in 2005, and love the Front Range weather.
+Moved to Colo Springs from Kansas City 3 weeks before the Ascent in 2005, and love the Front Range weather.
 The low humidity, and combination of 50 degree days in January and mild summers- for example in Aug of 2009 it never got over 77 degrees in our house with NO A/C.

 When I started running and what got me started:

 I'd been the fastest kid in school and loved to run since I can remember.
 In 3rd grade we moved to Michigan and across the street from 3 boys who's dad and his friends were doing Boston and other Marathons and Ultras in the early 70's.
 We couldn't get enough of sports.
-Sandlot baseball, one-on-one and pick-up basketball, football and holding makeshift Olympics filled my days into the night.
-By 4th grade I was running a couple miles a few nights a week for fun with Bob and Joey from across the street, and that summer went to an AAU Track meet and won my very first race.
-Jump ahead a few years and I'm the only 8th grader in the City Mile final and place 3rd, knowing that I'll clean up starting the next year.
+Sandlot baseball, one-on-one and pick-up basketball, touch football, and holding makeshift Olympics filled my days into the night.
+At 8 years old, my Mom had to call me IN to watch the Moon Landing, in the Summer of 1969, as we were playing Football in the Dark.
+By 4th grade I was running a couple miles a few nights a week for fun with Bob and Joey from across the street, and that summer went to an AAU Track meet and won my very first race, letting everyone go out like a mad-man, then steadily passing until I found myself in First.
+Jump ahead a few years and I'm the only 8th grader in the City Mile final full of 9th Graders, and place 3rd, so I KNOW I'll clean up starting the next year.
 I had also taken up swimming and won 2 races for the U.S. against Cananda that summer, had scored the winning goal in the City semi's in Floor Hockey and had already won "Best Camper" twice at an all-sports camp the 2 previous years.
 I was also 2nd in my school in one-on-one even though I didn't play on the school team.
 Yeah, I loved to play.

-Then we moved to North Dakota, 30 miles from a Movie Theater, or Restaurant open past 4pm.
+Then we moved to North Dakota, 45mins from a Movie Theater, in a town with 1 paved street.
 With no local facilities for Swimming, No Hockey team, no desire to play football, and a Basketball coach who'd apparently never seen an NBA game and only tried to tease me about wearing high tops, I ended participation in everything else and focused on Running.

 What does running mean to me:

-I've got a lot of "Biomechanical Issues" and struggle with running.
+I don't have any overuse injuries, but I've amassed plenty of Trauma, so I've got a lot of "Biomechanical Issues" and frankly struggle with running.
 But I really enjoy it, and when it's going well I am my happiest.
-I may not have a lot of running left in me, but am working on having another go at it and will take it as far as I can go.
+I may not have a lot of running left in me, but am always working on "Participating" however I can.

 View my Pikes Peak Ascent/Marathon results